Roger Allen (translator)

 Roger Allen (active 1968–present) is an English scholar of Arabic literature.
 He has translated several Arabic works of literature into English, and has also written scholarly works on Arabic literature.

 Career

 Allen has translated into English numerous works of contemporary Arabic literature.
 His translations of Naguib Mahfouz were instrumental in bringing the Egyptian writer to global attention, and Allen also played a critical role in the nomination process that eventually led to Mahfouz winning the Nobel Prize in Literature in 1988.

+Allen edited a volume of the Cambridge History of Arabic Literature and was consulted on the series.

+Roger Allen received his doctorate from Oxford University in 1968.

-Roger Allen was the first director of the Huntsman Program at the University of Pennsylvania along with Jamshed Ghandi.
+Roger Allen served as a professor of Arabic Literature at the University of Pennsylvania since 1968.
+Allen was the first director of the Huntsman Program at the University of Pennsylvania along with Jamshed Ghandi.

+Personal life

+Allen was organist-choirmaster of St. Mary’s Church, Hamilton Village, the Episcopal parish on the University of Pennsylvania campus, from 1974 until 2000.